 Goodwill.
-Goodwill resulting from a purchase business combination is not amortized, but instead is tested for impairment at the Company's reporting unit level at least annually as of November 30 by applying a fair-value based test.
+Goodwill resulting from a purchase business combination is not amortized, but instead is tested for impairment at the Company's reporting unit level at least annually during the fourth quarter by applying a fair-value based test.
 The annual impairment test is updated if events or circumstances occur that would more likely than not reduce the fair value of the reporting unit below its book carrying value.
-No goodwill impairments were recorded for the periods presented in these consolidated financial statements.